zirkelkoenig/MKConfGen/README.md

    - structs for the actual config values
    - `Init` functions that initialize a config struct with default values
    - `Load` functions to read values from a config file
-7. To use the `Load` function, you have to provide a callback function that reads the next character from a given stream.

 # Definition File